Last updated on May 3rd, 2018 at 04:51 pm

 Buenos Aires is one of the most fascinating cities in South America.
 Known as the Paris of South America, the capital of Argentina has a mix of Latin American and European art, architecture, and culture.
-Known for its welcoming people, great food and wines, and lively nightlife, this sprawling metropolis is worth a visit on any Argentina tour.
+Known for its welcoming people, great food and wine, and lively nightlife, this sprawling metropolis is worth a visit on any Argentina tour.
 But read on to learn about the distinct neighborhoods of Buenos Aires and which neighborhoods you should be sure to visit on your next Buenos Aires vacation package.
 As a Buenos Aires native myself, I recommend the following barrios that you can’t miss on your next visit to Buenos Aires:

 San Telmo neighborhood is a bohemian quarter, the birthplace of Tango in Argentina, and a source of inspiration for many artists.
 Today is one of the most visited places in the city, especially by Tango lovers for its many “milongas” (Tango dancing salons), and Tango shows.
 On Sundays, the famous “Feria de Antiguedades” – Antiques Fair – in Plaza Dorrego, is a must see on any Buenos Aires vacation package.